 Medical research in the past few years has shown that those who have tinnitus also have some form of hearing loss.

 A hearing loss can come in many different forms and in a range of different frequencies.
-For some, this hearing loss can be small or only affect a narrow band of frequencies as the result of a minor injury to the inner ear so that it does not result in hearing loss apart from the tinnitus experienced.
+For some, this hearing loss can be small or only affect a narrow band of frequencies as the result of a minor injury to the inner ear so that it does not result in hearing loss apart from the tinnitus or ringing ears experienced.

 This could mean a hearing loss which cannot be measured by conventional hearing tests.
 In these instances, it is called a hidden hearing loss.
 A typical sign of hidden hearing loss is when it is difficult to hear because of background noise.